account_balance AutoGOLE/SENSE

 Learn More chevron_right

-equalizer GNA-G Routing WG
+equalizer Routing

 Network owners and users need to ensure data is moving over the research and education (R&E) circuits correctly so that data transfers are performing well.
 Experience has shown that adding or removing capacity can have unexpected routing results that are difficult to detect automatically and impossible to correct without coordination.
 The anomalous flows can be identified fairly easily with current tools, but it is still challenging to work across the R&E networking community to adjust the erroneous paths, which can be complicated due to the overall number of organizations involved.
 However, this type of routing problem is prevalent and growing as more capacity along different routes is added, and we expect this issue is one many NRENs will need to address in order to maintain a robust, reliable, high-speed global R&E network.